killercup/scribbles/_posts/2018-11-11-serve-archived-static-files-over-http.md

 Without much work you'll end up with about 100k HTML files that are about 10kB each.
 As it turns out,
-this number of small files is very annoying for any kind of file system performance:
+this number of small files is very annoying for any kind of file system performance.
 Best case: making copies/backups is slow.
 Worst case: You're using an anti virus software and it takes ages.